Visiting our maternity services

 - All visitors must provide and wear a face covering on arrival to the hospital and for the duration of their visit.
 Visitors arriving early should wait outside of the hospital prior until their appointment time, and should leave promptly after their visit.
 Strict hand hygiene must be adhered to at all times- staff will direct you to hand washing/hand gel facilities.

-- There is currently no visiting on Ward F11 – this includes partners.
-If you need to be admitted to Ward F11 after being assessed on the Labour Suite or MLBU, or after having your baby, your midwife will take you on to the ward after you have spent time with your partner and any questions your partner has have been answered.
+- If you need to be admitted to Ward F11 after being assessed on the Labour Suite or MLBU, or after having your baby, your midwife will take you on to the ward after you have spent time with your partner and any questions your partner has have been answered.

 - If you need to be admitted during your pregnancy, please be aware that you will also need to be prepared to remain on the ward, and avoid making trips around the hospital and outside.
 Make sure you have plenty to keep you occupied and a supply of snacks, etc. This is to keep you as safe as possible and reduce your risk of coming into contact with the virus.

 - Staff are on hand to provide emotional and physical support, as well has helping with the practicalities.
 You will not be alone.

-- When you are ready to be discharged from hospital the process for partners coming to collect you (and your baby) will be explained by the staff.
+- When you are ready to be discharged from hospital the process for collecting you will be explained by the staff.

-We acknowledge that there may be exceptional circumstances that makes this policy difficult for you and we would encourage you to discuss this with your midwife.
+We know that there may be exceptional circumstances that make this policy difficult for you, and we would encourage you to discuss this with your midwife.